mocs524/greybus-spec/source/device_class.rst

 Greybus Lights Get Lights Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus Lights Get Lights operation allows the requester to determine the actual number of Lights Controllers existing in the Module.
-If this operation fail, no further operations related to Greybus Lights shall occur.
+The Greybus Lights Get Lights operation allows the requester to determine the actual number of Lights Controllers existing in the Module. <GYBS.R.0307.001>If this operation fail, no further operations related to Greybus Lights shall occur.</GYBS.R.0307.001>

 Greybus Lights Get Lights Request
 """""""""""""""""""""""""""""""""